aiqm/torchani/README.md

 ## CUDA / C++ extensions

-A CUDA extension for speeding up AEV calculations and a C++ extension for parallelizing networks (MNP or Multi Net Parallel) using MPI are compiled by default in the conda build, and have to be built manually if installed from github.
+A CUDA extension for speeding up AEV calculations and a C++ extension for parallelizing networks (MNP or Multi Net Parallel) using OpenMP are compiled by default in the conda package.
+They have to be built manually if installed from GitHub.

 ## Command Line Interface

-After installation, there will be an executable script (torchani) available on you path, which contain some builtin utilities.
+Torchani provides an executable script, `torchani`, with some utilities.
 Check usage by calling ``torchani --help``.

 ## Citations